 The English degrees, designed to initiate you in the discussion and to provide the tools to succeed in the conversations, prepare you to pursue your goals, whether those goals include graduate school, teaching in the publish school system, or a career in writing or communication.
-To this end, we offer two minors (English and Writing) and three major degrees—B.A. in English, B.A. in English Education, and B.S. in English Education.
+To this end, we offer three minors (English, Writing, and Theater) and three major degrees—B.A. in English, B.A. in English Education, and B.S. in English Education.
 All of these degrees provide a solid foundation in literary criticism, creative writing, and rhetoric that will equip you not only for a career in writing but in any vocation that requires critical thinking and effective communication skills.

 The community focus of the English department extends beyond the classroom, as we sponsor social and educational opportunities throughout the year.
 In addition to regular social events for English majors, English minors, and faculty, the faculty and students also plan and engage in roundtable discussions of literature or film.
 Also, the Emmanuel College chapter of Sigma Tau Delta, the international English honor society, often sponsors trips to plays in the area, such as to The Shakespeare Tavern in Atlanta.
 Finally the English department produces Montage, Emmanuel College’s literary magazine, which publishes student and faculty poetry, prose, and art, and unveils the magazine at one of the most popular on-campus events each year, Montage by Moonlight.